Ladysnake/Ladysnake.github.io/wiki/impaled.md

 ### Tridents

-Impaled adds a total of 5 new tridents with unique behavior to your world:
+Impaled adds a total of 5 new tridents with unique behavior: